News

 Trustworthy Machine Learning

-Time: The course will take place on Wednesdays from 2 pm to 4 pm in the CISPA C0 building (on campus).
+Time and place: The course will take place on Wednesdays from 2 pm to 4 pm in the CISPA C0 building (on campus).

 Description: Deploying machine learning in real-world systems necessitates methods to ensure trustworthy AI.
 This course explores research at the intersection of machine learning, privacy, and security.
 This course provides a comprehensive overview of techniques to build robust and trustworthy machine learning models, focusing on neural networks.
 We will examine seminal work on privacy-preserving machine learning methods.
 Our primary focus will be on Large Language Models (LLMs) and Diffusion Models (DMs).
 Throughout the course, we will discuss outstanding challenges and future research directions to make machine learning more robust, private, and trustworthy.